sinchang/website/readme.md

-### An open source repo for Pedro Duarte's personal website
+### An open source repo for sinchang's personal website

 ---